 - Download Mendix Studio Pro

 Review the App Store components used in this how-to:

 Component Version Used in This How-to Unit Testing 8.0.0 Community Commons Function Library 8.1.0 Object Handling 3.0.0

 All the images, names, and steps in this how-to are based on the App Store component versions listed above.
-When using later versions of these App Store components, images and/or names on your screen may be different than what is used in this how-to.
+When using later versions of this content, images and/or names on your screen may be different than what is used in this how-to.

 In this chapter you will set up the unit testing module and run the example tests.